Batch Processing Images with Fireworks

 When you come back, you’ll have a nice neat pile of processed images waiting for you.

 Hey!
-This wasn't written by a shadow of jaguars!
+This wasn't written by a murder of crows!
 It was written by Matt DeClaire, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!